samcat437/Milestone-3/README.md

 1. As a visiting user, I would like to sign out of the account and be taken back to the login page.
 * I have logged out [here](https://github.com/samcat437/Milestone-3/blob/main/avonstringquartetreviews/docs/test-screenshots/logged-out.png)

+## Code

+Much of the logic was taken from the Code Institute Taskmanager Walkthrough project, which I was advised by my mentor that was fine to do.
+I also used Materialize framework nav, footer, modal and classes for responsive design.

 ## Deployment

 ### Via Heroku